mhered/manolobot/Quick-start-guide.md

 ## Charge the battery

+Balance charging the LiPo battery using the iMAX B6AC LiPo balance charger:

+1. Plug the charger to mains to power it up
+2. Check that the jacks of the charging cable are correctly connected to the charger (black to negative and red to positive).
+3. Connect the XT60 connector of the battery to the charging cable.
+4. Insert the JST-XH balance connector of the battery to the designated slot in the balance charger (In our case 3 cells).
+5. Use arrows to go to the **Balance Charge** setting.
+6. Select **LiPo** battery type.
+7. Confirm settings.
+For the 5000mAh 11.1V 50C LiPo battery: **Lipo**,  **3.8A** charging current (below 1C) and **11.1V (3S)** configuration.
+8. Hold the **Start** button to start.
+Press it again to confirm.
-Remember during charging: in the screen with 6 voltages it is normal to see the lower 3 at 0.00 the charger is capable to dealing with 6 cell batteries but my battery has only 3 cells (11.1V)
+9. During charging: in the screen with 6 voltages it is normal to see the lower three indications static at 0.00.
+This is because the charger is capable of charging batteries with up to 6 cells, but our battery actually has only three.
+10. The charger has an alarm when charge is complete

 ## Switch on the robot